meferbas/Database-Management-Systems-Project/README.md

-# Database-SQL-Project
+# Database-Management-Systems-Project

-Database project using C# Form with PostgreSQL.
+A database project using C# Form with PostgreSQL.

-For more details, read Rapor.pdf
+For more details, read Rapor.pdf.

-~Sakarya University Computer Science
+# Sakarya University